-Today I begin that journey through American history I wrote about yesterday.
+Today I begin a journey through American history.
 Skipping over Columbus and other non-U.S.-related events, I go straight to the settlement at Jamestown.
 We often call this the first permanent English settlement in the New World, a correct name if you take into consideration it eventually developed into the colony of Virginia, yet no one lives in Jamestown today.
 It’s a historic site, but not a permanent residence for anyone.

 What lay behind the founding of this settlement?
 Was there a Christian character to it or was it purely secular in nature?
 Since this is the first place Englishmen set foot to stay, it is tempting to want to romanticize the event and say it was primarily a Christian endeavor.
 It would be satisfying to tell the advocates of secularism that a vibrant Christian faith inspired the initial voyage and the society that came about afterward.
 Satisfying, yes, but not altogether accurate.

 The Virginia Company’s foremost goal was to establish a trading post in the New World.
 The first three ships that arrived in 1607 were conspicuous for their complete absence of women and young children.
 This wasn’t a family affair.
 While most of the men struggled to erect a fort and find a way to survive in this unknown wilderness, the main task of the captain of the ships, Christopher Newport, was to find a passage to the west so Asia would be more accessible.
 Others, whose station in life as gentlemen didn’t require manual labor, were more content to search for riches than put their hands to a plow.
 Research has indicated they weren’t all necessarily lazy, but their status in society did contribute to a certain hierarchy of labor that wasn’t helpful when starting a colony from scratch.